Keyboard shortcuts

 # Info level (default)

-RUST_LOG=info radar-agent
+RUST_LOG=info radar-collector

 # Debug level

-RUST_LOG=debug radar-agent
+RUST_LOG=debug radar-collector

 # Trace level (very verbose)

-RUST_LOG=trace radar-agent
+RUST_LOG=trace radar-collector

 Testing Connectivity